eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2023-12-06-new-open-meeting-blog.md

 We are happy to announce a new blog, that will host meeting minutes of all our open meetings in the future.

-Looking to dive into our archive of past blog entries?
-You can find our previous posts by visiting our [repo](https://github.com/catenax-ng/catenax-ng.github.io/tree/main/blog) or [blog](https://catenax-ng.github.io/blog/).
+Looking for past blog entries?
+You can find previous posts on this [consortia site](https://catenax-ng.github.io/blog/) or by visiting this [consortia repo](https://github.com/catenax-ng/catenax-ng.github.io/tree/main/blog).